-For 5-sided machining, there are controls that allow machinists to program a 5-sided part without the need to buy a CAM system.
+For 5-sided CNC machining, there are controls that allow machinists to program a 5-sided part without the need to buy a CAM system.
 This is an important consideration when a shop is thinking about purchasing a 5-axis machining center to do 5-sided machining.

 Hurco is one of a handful of controls that lets you program a part for 5-sided machining without a CAM system.
 As the inventors of conversational, Hurco continually leads the industry in creating a user-friendly programming method that is intuitive and decreases setup time.
 Read about the history of conversational programming.

-While you research other 5-axis machines, the following description of control software features will provide a baseline approach so you can compare capabilities from one control to the next.
+While you research other 5-axis CNC machines, the following description of CNC control software features will provide a baseline approach so you can compare capabilities from one control to the next.

 SUMMARY: Benefits of conversational programming for 5-sided machining